Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 Design Features Include:

 * Pangolin font, which I find to mimic chalk on a chalkboard.
-It's clear, and appeals to a younger auidence.
+It's clear, and appeals to a younger audience.
 * Fixed striking hero image which provides contrast and visual appeal.

 Additionally, I talked to both types of users for the site and here's what I found: